LucMayne/HangManGame/README.md

 SET UP:
-navigate to this projects directory using 'cd' in the command prompt type 'npm start' to run the project
+navigate to this projects directory using 'cd' in the command prompt type 'npm start' to run the project, it will automatically install node_modules for you.